pmoriano/bgp-burstiness/README.md

 ## Description

 Run the following scripts and notebooks in the specified order to reproduce the each of the experiments in the paper.
-The script `helper_functions.py` is just a file that contains some common functions used across the experiments.
+The script `helper_functions.py` is a file that contains some common functions used across the experiments.

 ### Scripts